-Any delay in the approval of new products will lead to a delay in Launch, resulting in revenue and opportunity loss.
+Any delay in the approval of new plants will lead to a delay in launching new products, resulting in revenue and opportunity loss.

 Intellectual property

 We may run the risk of running into litigation if our products and processes infringe a patent held by other manufacturer.